spell-system/SPELL/README.md

 **SPELL** (SAT-bases PAC EL concept Learner) is an implementation of a sample-efficient learning algorithm for EL-concepts under ELHr-ontologies.
-That is, it takes as input a knowledge base containing an ontology written in the description logic ELHr and lists of individuals from the knowledge base that are positive or negative examples.
-It then outputs (if it exists) an EL-concept that fits the examples under the ontology.
+It takes as input a knowledge base (formulated in the description logic ELHr) and lists of individuals from that knowledge base that are positive or negative examples.
+It then *learns* an EL-concept that fits the examples with respect to the provided background knowledge.

 More information on SPELL and the theory behind it is available in the following paper:
 *insert link to paper here*

-You can find information on how to reproduce the benchmarks in [benchmarks.md](benchmarks.md)
+You can find instructions on how to reproduce the benchmarks in [benchmarks.md](benchmarks.md)

 Contact: Maurice Funk `mfunk@informatik.uni-leipzig.de`

 ## Setting up and running SPELL

-These instructions were tests with python 3.10.0 on macOS.
+These instructions were tested with python 3.10.9 on macOS.

-Create a python virtual enviroment (in order to not install dependencies in the global environment):
+Create a python virtual enviroment (to avoid installing dependencies in the global environment):
 ```
     python -m venv spell-venv
 ```